by Chloé Markovits and Nicholas Dorian

 Fall-active females sip nectar from flowers in order to survive winter, but do not build nests or lay eggs.
 Look for fall-active A. virescens on asters like New England aster (Symphyotrichum novae-angliae), goldenrods (Solidago spp.), and sneezeweed (Helenium autumnale).
 When temperatures drop, mated females enter hibernation in their natal nests until spring, and males die.

 A. virescens females can be easily identified on flowers or with photographs taken with a phone camera.
 Look for a metallic green thorax and black-and-white striped abdomen.
-Males are trickier to distinguish from males of other Agapostemon species but can be identified by their metallic green thorax, black-and-yellow abdomen, and the lack of dark streak on their hind femur.
+Males are trickier to distinguish from males of other Agapostemon species but in general have can ametallic green thorax and black-and-yellow abdomen.

 If you’re lucky enough to spot one, take a moment to appreciate its fascinating life cycle.
 Is a male darting around in search of a mate?
 Or a female working hard to collect pollen for her offspring?
 Is she hovering close to the ground?
 That might mean you’ve found her nest!
 Despite its abundance, there is still much to be learned about this bee.
 What soils do they like for nesting?
 How far do they forage?
 How long do females live after provisioning nests in early summer?
 Why do females prefer aster pollen over all others?
 TPI scientists are hard at work addressing some of these questions.